-All students are required to take final examinations unless they meet the exemption criteria.
+All Junior High and High School students are required to take final examinations unless they meet the exemption criteria.
 The grade on the final should constitute no less than one-fourth of the final grade.
+STAAR/EOC Testing criteria will also be met and preparation taken seriously by the teacher, students and parents.